benjaminben/td-threejs-tutorial/README.md

 # TouchDesigner <> three.js Integrated Workflow

 This tutorial aims to demonstrate, along with basic concepts of TouchDesigner and three.js, how both technologies can coexist in any 3D web application development pipeline.
+In particular, we examine how TD can speed up our dev cycle by providing a GUI to edit and export complex geometry.

 ## Installation
 - Install the latest build of [TouchDesigner](https://derivative.ca/)